Activities & Events

 Kids Zone

-Mesa Activation: Push Ahead and Homebase Skateshop are hosting free “Learn to Skateboard” workshops for kids in the parking lot next to Mesa every hour from 2 to 5 p.m.
+Mesa Activation: Push Ahead and Homebase Skateshop are hosting free “Learn to Skateboard” workshops for kids.
+Located in the Centre Square quadrant in front of where Bayou was located.
+Classes will be every hour from 2 to 5 p.m.
 Stop by and sign up—spots are filling up fast.

-Ollie Competition: Homebase Skateshop is putting up at least $100 in cash to see who can do the longest ollie.
-Stop by Turn 4 at Sette Luna Corner at 2:50 pm & see how far a skateboard can fly right before the 1-Mile Dash for Cash begins.
+Longest Ollie Competition: Homebase Skateshop is putting up at least $100 in cash to see who can do the longest ollie.
+Stop by the start/ finish on Northampton at 2:50 pm & see how far a skateboard can fly right before the 1-Mile Dash for Cash begins.